themimi974/Eclypse_The-Sunshine-Manager/README.md

 - **Network Security**: Restrict access to the management interface using firewall rules
 - **SSL Certificates**: **Do not use default** SSL certificates for production deployments
 - **Regular Updates**: Keep the application and dependencies updated

+---

+## What's next ?

+- Full English translation of the project
+- Keycloak integration
+- Full-fledged deploiement guide on youtube